ncatlab/nlab-content/pages/3743.md

 ## Idea
 Given an alphabet of letters and symbols (perhaps 'typed', so that certain symbols are declared to be 'symbols for functions', etc., e.g. '$+$ is a symbol for a binary operation), then one can form strings of letters to give words or more generally (well formed) formulae involving symbols of all types.

-In a rewriting system, one specifies a set of rules that describe valid replacements of subformulae by other ones
+In a rewriting system, one specifies a set of rules that describe valid replacements of subformulae by other ones.
+On some formulae of a rewriting system, the rewriting rules may produce conflicts, when two or more rules can be applied.

 +-- {: .un_example}